Willamin/U/README.md

 email to: me, subject: 'U is awesome', body: 'Some plain text goes here'
 ```

-Available levels are :error, :warn, or nil by default.
-If the terminal doesn't
+Print messages to STDOUT with optional color levels.
+Available levels are
-have focus when the message is printed it will send a notification to OS X
+:error, :warn, or nil by default.
+If iTerm2 doesn't have focus when the message
-Notification Center.
+is printed it will send a notification to OS X Notification Center.
 ```
 uprint(message, :level) # level is a symbol or nil by default
 ```